dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 [`catch/3`](https://www.swi-prolog.org/pldoc/doc_for?object=catch/3).

 ### List of the ISO-Standard exception term

-_Personal Note_  The ISO-Standard stipulates that atoms chosen from a restricted set must appear in certain positions of `Formal`.
-This is unnecessarily restrictive as there is no way the ISO-Standard can list all the possible atoms and information may well have have to carried in terms more complex than atoms.
-Additionally the intended meaning of the listed atoms is undescribed and in some cases is obscure.

-The ISO-Standard also says:

 > Most errors defined in this part of ISO/IEC 13211 occur because the arguments of the goal fail to satisfy a particular
 > condition; they are thus detected before execution of the goal begins, and no side effect will have taken place.